jimnguyen220/myPortfolio/README.md

 * Each page will include a navbar with links to the 2 other pages, have a responsive layout and responsive images
 * Use Semantic HTML
+* Verify code with an HTML Validation checker to ensure each page has valid HTML

 ### index.html